-This course outlines the legislation and the rules relating to the operation of PSWT.
-It examines the types of payments which are liable to PSWT and those which are not, and it identifies many “professional services” which are not subject to PSWT.
-It outlines the rules in relation to Irish and overseas service providers, the forms to be completed and submitted to Revenue, and how arrears and amendments should be dealt with.
+During the course we will outline the rules relating to the operation of PSWT.
+We will examine the types of payments which are liable to PSWT and those which are not, and we will identify many “professional services” which are not subject to PSWT.
+It outlines the rules in relation to Irish and overseas service providers, the notifications and returns to be completed and submitted to Revenue, and how amendments should be dealt with.
 The course also examines many of the practical difficulties which payers have to deal with, especially those concerning multiple supplies, expenses etc. The course covers a whole range of payments and uses many real life scenarios to highlight the complications which can arise and which lead to problems.

 This course also outlines the requirements for certain public bodies to file a Return of Payments to Revenue, instead of having to submit an annual PSWT schedule of payments, and what payments must be included in this return.